yessiez/stock-analysis/README.md

     'Activate data worksheet
     Worksheets(yearValue).Activate

-    ''2b) Loop over all the rows in the spreadsheet.
     Dim j
     For j = 2 To RowCount

-        '3a) Increase volume for current ticker
         If Cells(j, 1).Value = tickerIndex Then
             tickerVolumes = tickerVolumes + Cells(j, 8).Value
         End If

-        '3b) Check if the current row is the first row with the selected tickerIndex.
         If Cells(j - 1, 1).Value <> tickerIndex And Cells(j, 1).Value = tickerIndex Then
             tickerStartingPrices = Cells(j, 6).Value
         End If

-        '3c) check if the current row is the last row with the selected ticker 'If the next row’s ticker doesn’t match, increase the tickerIndex.
         If Cells(j + 1, 1).Value <> tickerIndex And Cells(j, 1).Value = tickerIndex Then
             tickerEndingPrices = Cells(j, 6).Value
         End If

         Next j

-        '4) Loop through your arrays to output the Ticker, Total Daily Volume, and Return.
         Worksheets("All Stocks Analysis").Activate
         Cells(4 + i, 1).Value = tickerIndex
         Cells(4 + i, 2).Value = tickerVolumes
         Cells(4 + i, 3).Value = tickerEndingPrices / tickerStartingPrices - 1

-            '3d Increase the tickerIndex.
             tickerIndex = tickers(i + 1)

 ```

 ## Summary

 Refactoring code improves helps us debug programs and also helps in executing the program more efficiently.
 It also helps you approach a problem differently.
 A disadvantage is that you can eaisily get lost.
+In regard to this VBA script, I had a lot of trouble with the refactored code and I can't think of an advantage, only disadvantages.